 Table 1.
 Required Uses and Citations for the MSSA

-Required Use Required Use Citation Indicator of academic achievement and progress ESSA Plan Section 1 A. i; ESSA Plan Section 4 4.1 A Test administration frequency and grade levels 15.1-21-08.1 Compilation of test scores 15.1-21-09 Publication of test scores 15.1-21-10 Requirement for alignment of test to academic content standards 15.1-21-11
+Required Use Required Use Citation Indicator of academic achievement and progress ESSA Plan Section 1 A. i; ESSA Plan Section 4 4.1 A

 1.3 PARTICIPANTS IN THE DEVELOPMENT AND ANALYSIS OF THE MULTI-STATE SCIENCE ASSESSMENT